In this Lesson, we will answer the following:

 Example 2.
 Maria can earn $70 in 6 hours.
-How much will she earn in 18 hours? in 3 hours? in 9 hours?
+How much will she earn in 18 hours?
+How much in 3 hours?
+How much in 27 hours?

 Solution.
 Earnings are directly proportional to time.
 If Maria works three times as long -- 18 hours -- then she will earn three times as much.
 She will earn 3 × $70 = $210.

-9 hours are 3 hours more than 6 hours.
-That is, 9 hours are one and a half times 6 hours.
-(Lesson 18, Question 6.)
-Therefore she will earn one and a half times $70.
-She will earn
+Equivalently, 27 hours are four and a half times 6 hours.
+(Lesson 18.)
+Therefore she will earn four and a half times $70.